lukewilliams/pv-engineering-resources/README.md

 * [SolarEdge Designer](https://www.solaredge.com/products/installer-tools/designer#/) - Always use SolarEdge Designer to confirm compatibility of module and Power Optimiser
     -   [Basic Design](https://sitedesigner.solaredge.com/sites/basic-design) - A tool for quickly checking compatibility without building the entire site
 * [SketchUp Pro](https://www.sketchup.com/products/sketchup-pro) - Full-featured desktop modeler, built to make anything your imagination can create.
+* [Qualified.Ninja/VRC](https://qualified.ninja/vrc) - A small, lots-of-assumptions, simple voltage rise calculator for quick reference of cable size and length, especially for use while in the field when a full featured tool like Elek Cable Pro is not practical.
+This one is made by me.
+* [Elek Cable Pro](https://cablepro.elek.com.au) - A full featured voltage rise calculator, guaranteed by Elek to be accurate and compliant.

 ## Related Resources